colettegallagher/box-plot/README.md

 • How the box plot can be used.<br>
 • Comparison of the box plot to alternatives.<br>

+(Note on repository - there was a gitignore file, but it disappeared.
+Any sites I visited re recreating required a new file to be open.
+I did not want to open a new file as I would have lost my 'commit' history.
+This is why there is no gitignore file.
+Thank you.)

 ## How to view Jupyter Notebook in this Repository

 This repository contains an assignment on a jupyter notebook file.
 To open this file in jupyter notebook please follow the following procedure: